choeffer/360pibot/README.rst

 * Turning on the spot.
 * Moving straight forward and backward.
-* Scanning the surrounding with a ultrasonic sensor mounted on a servo.
+* Scanning the surrounding with an ultrasonic sensor mounted on a servo.

 The turning and moving straight movement is controlled by four digital PID controllers.
 Each wheel is controlled by a cascade control, which means